Autoimmune disease in women

 Autoimmunity refers to a pathological immune response of the body's immune system against itself.
 Autoimmune disease is widely recognized to be significantly more common in women than in men, and often presents differently between the sexes.
+In addition to gender, race and ethnicity can also play a role in prevalence rates.
 The reasons for these disparities are still under investigation, but may in part involve the presence of an additional X chromosome in women (given that several genes on the X chromosome are associated with immune system development), as well as the higher presence of female sex hormones such as estrogen (which increases immune system response).
 The risk, incidence, and character of autoimmune disease in women may also be associated with female-specific physiological changes, such as hormonal shifts during menses, pregnancy, and menopause.

 Common autoimmune symptoms experienced by both sexes include rashes, fevers, fatigue, and joint pain.
 Symptoms which are specific to women include irregular menses, pelvic pain, or vaginal dryness, depending on the given disease.
 Some diseases such as Graves' disease, rheumatoid arthritis, and multiple sclerosis may improve during pregnancy, whereas others such as lupus may worsen.

 Currently, it is not possible to cure autoimmune disease, but many treatments are available.
 Treatment of autoimmune disease can be broadly classified into anti-inflammatory, immunosuppressive, and palliative – i.e., correcting a functional disturbance related to the condition.
 Some medications used to treat autoimmune diseases might not be safe to use during pregnancy.